-3.2.1 Low carbon, High Thickness scenario (EM1)
+3.2.1 Low carbon, high thickness scenario (EM1)

-With a test case of 30 cm of new material deposited during the event (EM1) in the spring, the sediment changes as thus: Prior to the event, the oxygen penetration depth (OPD) was about 0.17 cm.
+With a test case of 30 cm of new material deposited during the event (EM1) in the spring, the sediment changes as thus: prior to the event, the oxygen penetration depth (OPD) was about 0.17 cm.
 The OPD increases to 1.17 cm after the deposition of these low OC materials.
 The model showed a gradual return to its previous profile within days, with the OPD shoaling linearly with time (Table 4).
-By day 5, oxygen has return to the pre-flood profile with similar gradient to the pre-flood state.
+By day 5, oxygen has returned to the pre-flood profile with similar gradient to the pre-flood state.

 Against a background OM flux following the introduction of the flood layer, the sediment responded quickly.
-As a result, the perturbation has a significant effect on sulfate penetration depth, with concentration remaining nearly constant within the perturbed depth ( $\approx 20$ cm).
+As a result, the perturbation has a significant effect on sulfate penetration depth, with concentration remaining nearly constant within the perturbed depth ( $\approx 20\,\text{cm}$ ).
 This corresponds to the bottom water concentration (30 mM) trapped within the flood deposit.

-480 Within that layer, sulfate reduction rate was low with an estimated integrated rate of 2.14 mmol C m-2 d-1 from the surface to 30 cm.
+Within that layer, sulfate reduction rate was low with an estimated integrated rate of $2.14\,\text{mmol}\,\text{C}\,\text{m}^{-2}\,\text{d}^{-1}$ from the surface to 30 cm.